FluentValidation/FluentValidation/CONTRIBUTING.md

 The docs are built separately from the source code.
 They require Python 3 and Sphinx.

-Once you have Python installed, you can install Sphinx by opening a command prompt and running `pip install -U sphinx`.
+Once you have Python installed:

+* Install Sphinx by opening a command prompt and running `pip install -U sphinx`.
+* Install recommonmark: `pip install recommonmark`
+* Install the theme: `pip install sphinx_rtd_theme`

 Once Sphinx is installed, you can build the docs by heading into the `docs` folder and running `make.bat`.